 Key aspects of diplomatic relations

-The Swiss Embassy in Nairobi (Kenya) is responsible for diplomatic contacts with Uganda.
-It maintains cordial diplomatic relations between the two countries.
+Switzerland's representation in Nairobi is responsible for diplomatic contacts with Uganda, and ensures that cordial diplomatic relations are maintained between the two countries.

 Swiss nationals in Uganda